 The Company’s proposed distribution main allocation is not unique to Avista: it was also proposed by PSE in Docket UG-111049.
 Deliberating such changes for the IOUs in a single proceeding is much more efficient than litigating each potential change in separate cases.
 Further, the impact of a single modification in methodology could be reduced or completely reversed by another.
 These offsetting changes reflect the inherit problem with one-off alterations and lend support for instituting generic proceedings.
 The generic proceedings allow the Commission to identify and address all inputs that could impact cost of service, before instating a new cost of service methodology.

-Q. Can the Commission rely upon the COSS presented by the Company?
+Q. Can the Commission rely upon the gas COSS presented by the Company?

 A. Yes.
-In Staff’s opinion, the results of the Company’s COSS can be considered directionally accurate.
-For instance, the parity ratio for transport customers (Schedule 146) in the Company’s COSS is 0.82.
-UsingStaff’s proposed revenue requirement (which includes an attrition adjustment) and rejecting the change in main allocations decreases the relative costs assigned to transport customers by 19 percent.
-This still results in a parity ratio less than 1.00.
-In both cases, the COSS implies that the revenues from transportation customers are not recovering the full level of costs to serve those customers.
+In Staff’s opinion, the results of the Company’s gas COSS can be used to inform rate spread for all customer classes.
+The resulting parity ratios from the Company’s proposed gas COSS are directionally the same for all but one customer class.
+This holds true even when using Staff’s proposed revenue requirement (which includes an attrition adjustment) and rejecting the Company’s change in main allocations.
+Below is a table comparing parity ratios between the Company’s proposal and an unchanged gas COSS incorporating Staff’s revenue requirement.